THCA works to relieve inflammation and pain and is an ideal cannabinoid for treating the symptoms of conditions such as arthritis and seizures.

 THCA

-Almost all cannabinoids start in their acidic form, which has different structures and effects than their non-acid versions.
+is an effective neuroprotector, making it beneficial in treating conditions such as multiple sclerosis, Alzheimer's and Parkinson's disease.
+THCA stands for tetrahydrocannabinolic acid and is the precursor of THC (tetrahydrocannabinol).
+When cannabis grows, it produces cannabinoids in the form of carboxylic acids, which are most often converted into non-acidic compounds through a process called decarboxylation.Almost all cannabinoids start in their acidic form, which has different structures and effects than their non-acid versions.
 One of the most important differences between THC and THCA is that THC produces psychoactive effects, while THCA does not.
 THCa doesn't seem to have the same psychotropic effects as its cousin, THC, so if A is eliminated, the entire molecule goes from being a therapeutic component to becoming a dangerous drug.
 This is due to the fact that THCA does not bind to CB1 receptors, the receptors that have a high binding affinity for THC.

 In vitro functional and coupling tests indicated that Δ9-THCA-A binds to PPARgamma and activates it by acting both at the canonical and alternative sites of the ligand binding domain.
 Theisen says that the main risks of THCA are related to the conversion to THC, especially if the consumer is not seeking (or expecting) to get high.
 Theisen says that her patients have successfully experienced inflammation and pain relief, especially inflammatory pain in large joints, such as the hips, knees and shoulders, through the use of THCA.
 However, it's very important to remember that THCA is a unique cannabinoid that has its own unique properties.